 We produce brief notes of each of our meetings which are published on this site – though not always for the ‘special’ events.
 The notes of the most recent meetings can be found using the links below.
 There is also an archive of past meetings which you can visit.
 There is, though, no substitute for being there.
 To help this we move the meetings around the country.
 The best attended sessions are those held in London and the North though we try to other parts occasionally – usually at the invitation of a local group.
 You can find details of forthcoming meetings below

-The most recent meeting of the Traditional Song Forum was that held in London on 28 April 2018.
+The most recent meeting of the Traditional Song Forum was that held in Newcastle on 20 October 2018.
+The notes of the meeting can be downloaded HERE.

+The previous meeting was that held in London on 28 April 2018.
 The notes of that meeting can be downloaded from HERE

-The previous meeting was that held in Sheffield on 16 September 2017.
-The notes of that meeting can be downloaded HERE.

 You can see the archive of previous TSF meeting notes here – HERE